-The best time to swim off South Africa's beaches is November - February
+Best time on South Africa beaches is November - February, summertime

 scenic driving and hiking around the beaches, however - both popular